Alzahraa-Gamal22/Malaria-CNN-Project/README.md

 Metrics: Accuracy.

-Batch Size: 16 for training, 1 for testing.ia_Project.ipynb.
+Batch Size: 16 for training, 1 for testing.

 ### Dataset